tiagoburiol/PySASF/README.md

 # PySASF
 **A Python package for Source Apportionment with Sediment Fingerprinting.**

-PySASF was developed to provide computational resources for research aimed at identifying the contributions of various sources to fluvial sediments.
-More specifically, PySASF implements methods for calculating the proportions contributed by each source from a dataset and its random subsamples, as well as analyzing solution variabilities.
-Additionally, it includes routines for visualizing confidence regions and other plots from the complete dataset and reduced samples.
+PySASF package version running on Python Software has been developed for reproducing the results published in [Clarke and Minella

-This initiative originated from a collaboration between the Department of Soil Science and the Department of Mathematics at the Federal University of Santa Maria ([UFSM](https://www.ufsm.br/)), with participation from other educational and research institutions.
-The initial motivation was to reproduce the results published in [Clarke and Minella (2016)](https://onlinelibrary.wiley.com/doi/abs/10.1002/hyp.10866) and to create a package of Python routines to facilitate the replication of the experiment with other data sources.
+(2016)](https://onlinelibrary.wiley.com/doi/abs/10.1002/hyp.10866).
+This initiative originated from a collaboration between the Department of Soil and the Department of Mathematics at Federal University of Santa Maria ([UFSM](https://www.ufsm.br/)).

-PySASF has been used and tested first by the Interdisciplinary Research Group on Erosion and Surface Hydrology ([GIPEHS](https://www.instagram.com/gipehs.ufsm/) at UFSM.
-New analysis models, resulting from research and development efforts, will be incorporated in the future, based on this academic collaboration.
+The first version of PySASF was tested mainly on the data set available by the Interdisciplinary Research Group on Erosion and Surface Hydrology -
+[GIPEHS](https://www.ufsm.br/laboratorios/lapehs).
+However, it can be used in different data sets.
+A revised description emphasizing a step-by-step mathematical formulation used in the research, and an updated algorithm with the instruction sequence that operationalizes the alternative mixture model can be found in [COAM](https://link.springer.com/journal/40314).

+The PySASF package is available in this [Github]( https://github.com/tiagoburiol/PySASF) repository and archived on [PyPi](https://pypi.org/project/PySASF/).
+This package is free and new versions can be prepared to increase access to new methods related to sediment tracing.

-## Install
+## Installation

 Install from [PyPI]([https://pypi.org/project/PySASF/) by typing the following command line in a terminal